aci-ref/facilitation_best_practices/activities/02-outreach.md

 # Appearing at Events

-As with any time a Facilitator represents their ACI organization, whether it is in the form of outreach, engagement, or assistance,  it is important to do so in a professional manner.
-In many cases, this will often be the first interaction the audience has  with the ACI organization and as such it is essential to make a good impression.
+As with any time a Facilitator represents their ACI organization, it is important to do so in a professional manner.
+In many cases, this may be the first interaction that members of the audience have with the ACI organization, so it is essential to make a good impression.
-Several points to keep in mind when preparing for the event and put together materials are:
+Several points to keep in mind when preparing for the event and putting together materials are:

 <div class="bullet-box">